 They may struggle to work in a team without challenging others and causing conflict but they are great at making tough and objective decisions.

 The Employee who’s always open to experience

 These employees are imaginative, creative, and curious.
 They tend to work well in a team, often accepting others and offering inventive and original ideas and insight.

 At the other end of the scale there are individuals who aren’t open to experience.
 These people tend to be more traditional, conventional and predictable.
 They work best in teams that have routine, guidelines and protocol.

 The Neurotic Employee

 These employees experience high levels of anxiety, depression and often feel insecure.
 They struggle to control their emotions and handle stress and because of this they don’t tend to make good leaders, but they can work well in teams if encouraged and positively reinforced.

 Employees on the opposite end of this scale are said to be 'emotionally stable'.
 They are calm, composed and collected, often they perform well in stressful situations meaning the usually make stable and effective team leaders.

 The Conscientiousness Employee:

 These employees are dependable, cooperative, and hardworking.
 Research found that conscientious individuals have higher levels of work satisfaction and other research showed that these employees showed less absences at work.
 Although research is very much in favour of this trait, it’s not all good – these employees can show workaholic behaviour and can be annoying, fastidious and compulsive.

 Employees on the opposite end of this scale are easy-going, messy and disorganised.
 They are usually great at multitasking, especially when its working towards short-term goals.

-There are other personality tests that measure lots of different traits, to explore them, read this article
+There are other personality tests that measure lots of different traits.

 As you can see, each personality trait offers something different to a team.
 So, is it possible to use these personalities to create a more effective team?